jamespmernin/Intro-to-HTML-CSS/README.md

 ### Lab: Create a cookie site

-In squads, you're going to collaboratively create a new webpage using the raw content found inside `index.html` (using semantic tags where possible).
+The lab for this talk is located [here](https://git.generalassemb.ly/ga-wdi-boston/html-css-lab) In squads, you're going to collaboratively create a new webpage using the raw content found inside `index.html` (using semantic tags where possible).